 The second step is to apply for major status.
 Before applying, students must complete the program prerequisites, hold a 2.75 GPA in English and Writing classes, and complete 75 credits hours.
 They will need to meet with their faculty advisor prior to turning in the major application, which requires an advisor's signature.
 At this time, students will also select one of the program concentrations described below.

 To get started, visit the English and Writing office in Central Hall 261 and ask for either a premajor or major application.
 The English and Writing receptionist or Division Assistant Joanna Steinman can help you with any questions you may have.

-There are four concentrations: Creative Writing, English Education, Literary Studies, and Special Studies.
+There are three concentrations: Creative Writing, English Education, Literary Studies.
 Each explores a different facet of writing or literature.
 They all begin with the same Core Courses and most of the same Prerequisites.
 Please see the on-line catalog for specific course requirements.

 The Creative Writing Concentration is designed to give students a working acquaintance with contemporary directions in poetry, fiction, and cross-genre writing, as well as provide them with a solid background in influential concepts of modern poetics and narrative theory.
 A primary goal is to maintain a balanced emphasis on theory and practice and to supplement creative exercises with assigned reading in representative traditions.